FeevaDVA/CMSC312OSsimulator/README.md

       Desc: This will set the boolean exit to the given boolean e
     Method: public void run()
-      Desc: This is the main loop of the class this will while exit is not true run a scheduler algorithm on the list of processes from the class processlist the scheduler algo that it is running as of now is round robin it will try to run at 20 CPU cycles per 2 milliseconds but the number of processes in the list will make it longer
+      Desc: This is the main loop of the class this will while exit is not true run a scheduler algorithm on the list of processes from the class processlist the scheduler algo that it is running Shortest remaining time and it will keep checking for the lowest remaining time process to run

 Class: ProcessList